Peruvian Civil War of 1834: Lima's intervention

 Lima was against the coup as well.
 Many daily activities were suspended as a result of it, public shows stopped working and numerous shops closed their doors.
 During the night, many citizens went to Callao to aid the besieged Real Felipe.

 On January 28, 1834, a part of the Bermudist forces that besieged Callao retreated to the mountains, due to the perceived unsuccessfulness of said site.
 Lima, fearing that Bermudists passing through the capital would indulge in looting, rose up to fight, arming themselves with stones and a few guns.
 There were clashes in the city's streets.

 At dusk, the rest of the army that besieged Callao arrived, led by Mariscala (Gamarra's wife), who was dressed as a man.
 The population stood firm, repelling the Bermudist attack.
 According to the historian Basadre, it was the first time in Peruvian history that the people in Lima successfully faced the Army.

 Bermúdez and his supporters, seeing that there was nothing to be done in Lima, continued their march up into the mountains.
 On the morning of the following day, Orbegoso entered Lima triumphantly, cheered by the crowd.

-Scenarios of the civil war
+Battle Fronts of the civil war

-This Civil War had three scenarios:
+This Civil War had three battle fronts: